Swamp Thing (song)

 "Swamp Thing" is a song by British electronic music group the Grid, released as a single on 23 May 1994 by Deconstruction and RCA Records.
 It was also included on the group's third album, Evolver (1994).
 The song peaked at number three on the UK, Australian, and Danish singles charts and reached the top five in an additional seven countries, including Finland and Norway, where it reached number two.
 Its computer generated music video, consisting of dancing robots and a crawling baby, received solid airplay on music television channels.

-The song was later sampled in "Banjo Thing" by Infernal and "Swamp Thing" by Pegboard Nerds.
+"Swamp Thing" was later sampled in "Banjo Thing" by Infernal and "Swamp Thing" by Pegboard Nerds.
 British magazine NME ranked "Swamp Thing" number 41 in their list of the 50 Best Songs of 1994 and it was nominated in the category for Tune of the Year at the International Dance Awards 1995.

 Background and release

 "When we played it at Ministry of Sound with Roger, there was a girl at the front staring at his banjo like she'd never seen one before."

 — —Dave Ball talking to The Guardian about the song.

 The Grid formed in 1988, after Dave Ball and Richard Norris had worked with Psychic TV on the 1990 album Jack the Tab – Acid Tablets Volume One, which would later be described as "Britain's first acid house record".
 "Swamp Thing" was made after Ball found banjo player Roger Dinsdale in an Irish pub in Marylebone and asked him to come to the studio.
 Dinsdale was a folk musician who also played the guitar and the mandolin.
 The Grid got him to lay down some riffs written by himself over a bassline and drumbeat.
 No digital was used apart from computers, so the group had this massive tape loop spliced together, running all over the studio.
 Dinsdale died in July 2009.

 Norris told in a 2024-interview, "'Swamp Thing' was meant to be joyous and immediate for the dancefloor, but we also knew that a banjo house record would piss off the people who were writing long, boring articles about so-called "intelligent techno".

 Mike Pickering from M People gave it the dancefloor seal of approval when he played it at The Haçienda in Manchester.
 The duo then performed at the Radio 1 roadshow in Cleethorpes, which led to "Swamp Thing" being included on their playlist.
 The single ended up going to number three on the UK Singles Chart, staying in the charts for 17 weeks over the summer and autumn of 1994.
-It is almost completely instrumental, consisting mainly of: drums, synthesizer sounds and banjo.
-The only vocals are Well alright, watch out, Feel alright and I just dig it, sampled from the 1973 reggae song "Papa Do It Sweet" by Lloyd & Patsy.
+It is almost completely instrumental, consisting mainly of drums, synthesizer sounds and banjo.
+The only vocals are "Well alright, watch out", "Feel alright" and "I just dig it", sampled from the 1973 reggae song "Papa Do It Sweet" by Lloyd & Patsy.